 - What’ll be your minimum notice period for time off requests?
 (E.g., some firms use ‘double the time’ rules.
 Such as, workers require giving 2 weeks notice to request 1 week off.
 Or will you request a longer notice period?)

 - Although it does arguably reward the more forward-thinking and organised in your team, you may judge that, for major holiday times, ‘first-come-first-served’ might not be the fairest approach.
-And, dependant on your individual type of operations and business, may need clarification on how the share of cover will be rotated amongst the organisation.
+And, dependent on your individual type of operations and business, may need clarification on how the share of cover will be rotated amongst the organisation.
 (Will you keep part-time workers leave on a pro rata basis in busy periods?)

 - Whatever you do – be fair and be consistent.
 And carefully investigate Working Time Regulations (WTR) or similar legislation in your country

 - Be clear on if any compulsory cover involves extra pay or overtime rates.
 How such cover would rotate fairly.
 E.g., ‘ Cover will only involve busy period X not period Y’ / ‘Cannot take time off during both busy period X and Y’

 - Clarify pay conditions relating to regular hours for paid leave

 - Will you outline key ‘blackout’ periods where time off cannot be booked?
 (Staff planning software can allow for this.)
 Make sure this and other points in your policy are accessible in company HR Documents.
 (Preferably with employee self-service functionality such as digital signing so you can be assured everyone’s read and taken responsibility for reading policies themselves.)

 - Will you identify periods where time off’s compulsory?
 (Such as at Christmas or a summer period when your operation may shut.)
 Such closures can address output issues, resolve strain and allow a fair, across-the-board solution for commercial deadlines to work around.
 A work holiday planner can block these weeks off and calculate leave balances.